karlring-devops/cluster-vagrant-kubernetes-nfs/README.md

 # Local Kubernetes Cluster Example

+-- Adapted from Jeff Geerling (geerlingguy@github.com).
+-- Includes:

+           - Vagrantfile - builds nodes [ kmaster1,kube1,kube2,nfsmaster ]
+           - Ansible Roles ( from Jeff Geerling )
+           + NFS Server config in Vagrantfile,inventory

+-- Manage Node CPU / RAM

+          1) cd to Vagrantfile directory
+          2) type:  vagrant up    #/-- can be either first execution or after you "vagrant halt" the cluster.
+          3) type:  vagrant halt <hostname_to_change>
+          4) update the CPU/RAM in Vagrantfile you want
+          5) type:  vagrant up <hostname_to_change>
+          6) repeat for other servers.

+# README.md from Jeff Geerling (geerlingguy@github.com)

 This example demonstrates the setup of a single-master, multi-node Kubernetes cluster, running locally in three VMs.
 You can run the Ansible playbook against any three servers, but this example includes a Vagrantfile, which allows Vagrant to automatically build three VirtualBox VMs and then runs the playbook agains them automatically.

 ## Usage